This post is sponsored by Andy Pandy. As always all opinions are my own.

 Raise your hand if you’ve ever had to deal with an unfortunate case of diaper rash?

-When she was about 3 weeks old my 92 year old great aunt came to visit who gave us a ton of useful and effective information about treating but more importantly preventing diaper rash altogether.
-She sat there and told Mer and I that the best way to keep a babies bottom rash and irritation free was to use a simple approach.
+When she was about 3 weeks old my 92 year old great aunt came to visit and gave us a ton of useful information about treating but more importantly preventing diaper rash.
+She sat there and told me that the best way to keep a babies bottom rash and irritation free was to use a simple approach.

 Her tips have been invaluable to us and so I wanted to share them with you today!